rukkus/cbp3-maplin-433mhz/README.md

 ## Configuration

-To configure each switch, the top dial on the back it the group and the bottom dial is the socket number.
+To configure each switch, the top dial on the back of the socket is for the group and the bottom dial is the socket number in the craftbeerpi actor settings.